 Project Ballet seeks out opportunities to perform works by major 20th century choreographers.
 In 2008 and 2017 we were granted permission from Peter Martins (the former Ballet Master in Chief of the New York City Ballet) to perform his Eight Easy Pieces.
 In both 2010 and 2014, we were granted permission from the Balanchine Trust to perform works by George Balanchine, the first movement of his Serenade and his Valse-Fantaisie.
 In 2016 we were granted permission from the Gerald Arpino Foundation to perform an excerpt from his Birthday Variations.
 In 2021, we were granted permission from the Taylor Dance Foundation to perform an excerpt from Paul Taylor's Airs.

 Project Ballet faculty regularly stages works from the classical ballet cannnon, including excerpts from The Sleeping Beauty, Paquita, Les Sylphides, Swan Lake, Le Corsaire, La Bayadere and Giselle.
 The Variation Showcase each March allows our upper level students the opportunity to prepare, rehearse and perform solo variations from the classical ballet cannon.
 We also regularly hire accomplished guest choreographers to create original works on our dancers.
-As of 2020 we had commissioned over 100 new works from choreographers of significance.
+As of 2021 we have commissioned over 100 new works from choreographers of significance.
 These works typically premiere in our annual mixed repertory Spring Concert each May.

-Since 2004 Project Ballet has premiered a series of children's story ballets that utilize every age group of student, from the preschool dancer through the advanced teen.
+Since 2004 Project Ballet has also premiered a series of children's story ballets that utilize every age group of student, from the preschool dancer through the advanced teen.
 Our children's story ballet repertoire includes Snow White, Old MacDonald, The Secret Garden, Peter and the Wolf, Carnival of the Animals and The Ugly Duckling.